Daikanyama Issai Kassai

 How to visit

 9 min walk from Daikanyama Station, 10 min from Shibuya.
-Closed Mondays.
+Closed Mondays and biweekly Sundays.
 No English menu noted; a-la-carte ordering.
 Reservations not explicitly required but recommend checking the website at https://issai-kassai.com/ before visit.

 FAQ